Mobicip Review: Quick Expert Summary

 Mobicip’s scheduling feature is really good.
 It lets you create an unlimited number of custom app and web filters for specific times in the day and for particular days of the week in 5-minute increments.
 These override your general content filters and let you restrict individual apps or websites — such as gaming sites — or all apps and websites during certain times of the day, like during school hours or when your kids should be sleeping.

-Mobicip gives you the ability to limit your child’s screen time.
-Any time in the day where there’s no set schedule is considered “free time” by the app, and any time spent by your child on their device during these periods is subtracted from their Daily Free Time Limit, which you can adjust in 15-minute increments for each day of the week.
+Mobicip gives you the ability to limit your child’s total screen time.
+Any time in the day where there’s no set schedule is considered “free time” by the app, and any time spent by your child on their device during these periods is subtracted from their Daily Free Time Limit.
+I like that Mobicip offers appropriate screen time allowances by age, based on what you say your kid’s age is when you activated the service.
+You’re still free to adjust the total for each day of the week in 15-minute increments however you like.

 Once your child’s Daily Free Time Limit is used up, they won’t be able to use their device (except for making emergency calls).
 I like that Mobicip notifies your child when their Daily Free Time Limit is about to be used up, and that it allows them to request grace time from you directly through the app, which will send you a notification and allow you to approve or reject their request.